 - The importance of the Main statement

 The simple programme we'll create is called a Console Application.
-We won't be doing much else with this type of application, as this is a book about Windows Applications.
+We won't be doing much else with this type of application, as this is a course about Windows Applications.
 Off we go then!

 Open the Visual C# Express software from your programs menu.
-When you first open C# (pronounced C Sharp), you should see a screen something like this, if you have the 2010 version of Visual C# Express:
+When you first open C# (pronounced C Sharp), you should see a screen something like this, if you have Visual Studio Express 2012:

-If you have Visual Studio Express 2012/13, your opening screen will look like this:
+If you have Visual Studio Express 2013, the software will look like this:

 When you're looking at this piece of software for the first time, it can seem hugely complex and daunting.
 The temptation is to think you're never going to get to grips with something so difficult.
 But don't worry - after a few lessons things will start to feel familiar, and you won't feel nearly half as intimidated as you do now!

 A Console Application is one that looks like a DOS window.
 If you don't know

 what these are, click your Start menu in the bottom left of your screen.
 In

 Vista and Windows 7, type cmd in the search box at the bottom of the start menu.

 In Windows 8 and 10, the search box is on the Start Screen page.
 You'll then

 see the search results appear: